wutianze/pynq_car/Pynq-Z2_AD_Car/virtual-guide/README.md

 2) Load the Unity project Virtual-Part/simulator in Unity.
 Double click on Assets/Scenes/main to open that scene.

 3) Hit the start button to launch.
 Then "Use NN Steering".

+## Build Your Own Road
+- S n
+    This means to build straight road for n length.
+- DY n
+    This means the road will curve, the bigger n means bigger angle.
+- L n
+    This always follows DY, means build road with the pre-set angle by DY, and the road will turn left, n is the length.
+- R n
+    Like L, this means to turn right.
+- BLOCK, CONE
+    This will add a block/cone in the road.

 ## Generate training data